SAP-archive/teched2021-INT160/exercises/exercise2/README.md

 ## Exercise 2.4 Run RPA Challenge with error and Project Pane

-After completing these steps you will have created
+After completing these steps you will have created:
 - a Run RPA Challenge automation that will have an error during runtime.
 - a Project Pane that will hold two attended automations
     - Run RPA Challenge